 As time goes on, certain stories become embellished.
 Bill Tilden was said to have served one ball 163.3 mph in his prime, but it seems like it would be impossible for that to be true.
 Not only was the racquet technology very lackluster compared to a century later, but training is much different as well.
 Like Tanner listed below, he deserves recognition as the fastest server during his era, but it is nothing compared to today’s numbers.

 3. Albano Olivetti – 160.0 mph (257.5 km/h)

 Coming right behind Sam Groth is Albano Olivieri, a player who hit a 160 mph serve at a Challenger event in 2012.
 He never found a way to have much success at the ATP level, but the 6’8” Frenchman had one of the scariest serves during his prime.

 4. Roscoe Tanner – 153 mph (246.2 km/h)

 At Palm Springs in 1978, Roscoe Tanner hit a serve that was clocked in at 153 mph.
 Many people wonder about the validity of the serve, which would put him near the top of the rankings even today.
-Considering the technology disadvantages in the 1970s, it seems unlikely that the measurement was entirely accurate.
-However, he was one of the fastest servers in his era, and should be recognized.
+Considering the technological disadvantages in the 1970s, it seems unlikely that the measurement was entirely accurate.
+However, he was one of the fastest servers in his era and should be recognized.